Google Announces New Measures To Fight Extremist YouTube Videos

 But it will be to hard to police!"
 Seriously?
 That's not an excuse.
 You're supposed to be so good at AI - have AI look for patterns of abuse of the bounty system.
 Or is it time to admit that your "targeted ads platform" isn't all that capable after years of work, showin

-What about Kyle Kullinski, Darvid Pakman, etc. (Score:3)
+What about Kyle Kullinski, Darvid Pakman, etc. (Score:4, Interesting)

 What about Kyle Kullinski, Darvid Pakman, etc. They are Secular Humanist Political commentators and Journalists who report on current events and extremists in the news.
 They are Agnostic Atheists who are critical of religion, and want to hold Government accountable.